 Aim

-To provide the students with an understanding of the fundamental principles, design and analysis of advanced radar systems.
+To provide you with an understanding of the fundamental principles of radar, allowing you to relate this to the design and analysis of radar systems.

 Syllabus